Wes Skiles

-Wesley C. Skiles (March 6, 1958 – July 21, 2010) was an American cave diving pioneer, explorer, and underwater cinematographer.
+Wesley Cofer Skiles (March 6, 1958 – July 21, 2010) was an American cave diving pioneer, explorer, and underwater cinematographer.
 Skiles lived in High Springs, Florida.

 Background

 Skiles was born on March 6, 1958, in Jacksonville, Florida, and grew up there.
 He attended Englewood High School where he graduated in 1976.
 He died on July 21, 2010, while diving near West Palm Beach, Florida.

 Skiles started diving when he was eight years old and recalled that he took to water "quite like a fish."
 A classmate recalled the incident that sparked Skiles' interest in scuba diving and caves.
 During the 1973–74 school year, the Fossil Club took a field trip to Ginnie Springs.
 Skiles watched several divers emerge from the spring's caves, and excitedly asked them questions about their hobby.
 On the ride back to Jacksonville, he kept saying, "That is what I want to do."
 Pioneering cave diver George Benjamin was an early influence on Skiles' photography.